About Yue

 Background

-I am currently a Ph.D. candidate in Sociology at the Ohio State University (OSU).
-I hold an M.B.B.S. in Preventive Medicine from Fudan University, China, and an M.S.P.H. from the Department of Population, Family and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.
-I worked at Global Disease Epidemiology and Control at Department of International Health, and Institute for International Programs, at Johns Hopkins Bloomberg School of Public Health, before starting the Ph.D journey at OSU.
-I’m also an alumnus of the Nationwide Center for Advanced Customer Insights with Fisher College of Business at OSU, worked as data science intern at Nationwide Mutual Insurance Company.
+I am Postdoc in the Health and Environment Modeling Co-laboratory at The Ohio State University (OSU).
+I hold a Ph.D in Sociology with a minor in Statistics from OSU.
+Prior to my doctoral studies, I earned an MSPH in Population, Family and Reproductive Health, and worked for a few years at Department of International Health and Institute for International Programs, at Johns Hopkins Bloomberg School of Public Health.
+I am also an alumnus of the Nationwide Center for Advanced Customer Insights with OSU Fisher College of Business, where I worked as Data Science Intern at Nationwide Mutual Insurance Company.

 Research projects